Learning Outcomes

 - Standard forms such as CPSEs are used to structure enquiries, but additional tailored questions are often needed.

-- Essential searches include Land Registry, local authority, water and drainage, environmental, and company searches.
+- Essential searches include Land Registry (official copies and OS1/OS2), local authority, water and drainage, environmental, company, and bankruptcy searches; consider index map and location-specific searches where relevant.

-- Checking for landlord’s consent to assignment and to past alterations is critical to avoid invalid assignments or breaches.
+- Checking for landlord’s consent to assignment and to past alterations is critical to avoid invalid assignments or breaches; consent is usually by licence to assign and may include conditions such as an AGA, guarantor, or rent deposit.

-- The assignee’s solicitor must ensure all arrears and breaches are resolved or protected before completion.
+- The assignee’s solicitor must ensure all arrears and breaches are resolved or protected (retentions/indemnities) before completion and confirm apportionments.

 - Failure to conduct thorough enquiries and searches can expose the assignee to unexpected liabilities or loss of the lease.